On the defect in the generalized Grunwald--Wang problem: The general construction

 The quotient $\left(\prod_{v \in T} H^1(K_v,M)\right)/\overline{H^1(K,M)}$ is infinite under either of the following conditions: \begin{enumerate} \item The group $H^1(k, F)$ is infinite and $T$ has at least 2 elements. \item The group $H^1(k, F)$ is nontrivial and $T$ is infinite. \end{enumerate} \end{theo}

-Recall that the group $H^1(k, F)$ is known to be finite for many types of fields $k$ (see the next section) but may be infinite (see Section 8 of \cite{6auth} for several examples, one of which we'll use below).
+Recall that the group $H^1(k, F)$ is known to be finite for many types of fields $k$ (see the next section) but may be infinite (see Section 8 of \cite{6auth} for several examples, one of which we shall use below).

 We thank Jean-Louis Colliot-Th\'el\`ene for simplifying our already quite simple proof.

 \begin{proof} Assume $T$ is finite.
 By Lemma \ref{keylem} we then have